Who we are & what we do

 Wisbech Town Council Complaints Procedure

-- If the complaint is not dealt with satisfactorily, please write to the Town Clerk, who will acknowledge your complaint within 3 working days of receipt and will provide a full response within 10 working days of receipt.
+- If the complaint is not dealt with satisfactorily, please write to the Town Clerk, who will acknowledge your complaint within 3 working days of receipt and provide a full response within 10 working days of receipt (Stage 1).

-- If still unresolved, the complaint should be taken to the Leader of the Council who will endeavour to ensure the complaint is dealt with satisfactorily.
+- If still unresolved, the complaint should be taken to the Leader of the Council who will endeavour to ensure the complaint is dealt with satisfactorily (Stage 2).
 You may also contact your local Town Councillors if you wish.

-- If further action is necessary you may request that the matter be referred to Full Council for consideration.
+- If further action is necessary, you may request that the matter be referred to a meeting of Wisbech Town Council for consideration (Stage 3).
 Your request will be acknowledged within 3 working days of receipt.
-A full response will be given immediately after the next Full Council meeting (an extra-ordinary meeting may be called should the matter warrant urgency).
+A full response will be given immediately after the meeting of the council at which the matter is considered (an extra-ordinary meeting may be called in the event that the matter warrants urgency).

 How can I complain about the conduct of a councillor?